-Where the security document is governed by foreign law, the:
+Where the share security document is governed by foreign law, the Act specifies that the:

-- security document should comply with the requirements of its governing law to be valid and binding; and - ii. remedies available to a secured party are governed by the governing law and the terms of the security document.
+- i. share security document must comply with the requirements of its governing law to be valid and binding on the Secured Company; - ii. remedies available to a secured party are governed by the governing law and the terms of the share security document; and - iii. rights between the secured party as a member of the Secured Company and the Secured Company are governed by the Secured Company's M&A and the Act.